Not What They Seem: Some Devocalization "Bans" Actually Hurt Dogs and Cats

 Reality Check: Veterinarians board-certified in surgery, anesthesiology and internal medicine have testified that vocal cord surgery puts animals at high risk for lifelong suffering or a terrible death regardless of the vet's skill or experience; the instrument used; or the surgical route, through the oral cavity or an incision in the neck.
 Pain and life-threatening risks caused by this unnecessary surgery may continue long after the anesthesia has worn off.

-When it's time to support meaningful laws that would really protect animals by prohibiting behavior-masking surgery, these legislators will be less likely, saying, "I already voted for that."
+When it's time to pass laws that would actually protect animals by prohibiting voice-altering surgery without exception, these shrewd legislators will be less likely, claiming, "I already voted for that."

 Information on state laws provided by Animal Law Coalition